BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2022-09-26-3d-model-viewer.md

 Since modern computer systems allowed it, BGS geologists have captured their understanding of the subsurface in [digital 3D representations](https://www.bgs.ac.uk/geology-projects/geology-3d/).
 Desktop software packages allow experts full interaction with the 3D model, but until recently they were difficult to share to non-expert users within a web browser.
 BGS developed an early solution to this - the 3d geological model viewer - as a companion to development of the BGS Groundhog model building software.

 The 3d model viewer software was released in 2012, and originally branded "Groundhog Web".
 It was used within the recently retired [BGS Geology of Britain viewer](https://www.bgs.ac.uk/map-viewers/geology-of-britain-viewer/) to display small demonstrator and public-interest models of classic geology areas such as Isle of Wight and Ingleborough.
-In 2014 a pay-per-view version was released to provide access to the high resolution London and Thames Valley model and a few other models in other parts of the UK.
+In 2014 a pay-per-view version was released to provide access to the high resolution London and Thames Valley model amongst others.

 In 2021 the decision was taken to remove the paywall and provide free access to the models for London, Glasgow and Cardiff - the largest cities in England, Scotland and Wales and the latter also being sites related to our [UKGEOS geothermal energy research](https://ukgeos.ac.uk/).
 The models are now accessed from a new "Urban Interactive Models" data layer in our comprehensive spatial data viewer, [GeoIndex](https://www.bgs.ac.uk/map-viewers/geoindex-onshore/).

 ## Model development

-The geological models were generally developed in [GSI3D](https://en.wikipedia.org/wiki/GSI3D) or latterly [BGS Groundhog](https://www.bgs.ac.uk/technologies/software/groundhog/) desktop software, and exported from there as a series of 2D regular ASCII grids representing the base of each rock layer.
-A grid representing the ground surface - the Digital Terrain Model (DTM) - is also provided.
+The geological models were originally developed in [GSI3D](https://en.wikipedia.org/wiki/GSI3D) and currently in [BGS Groundhog](https://www.bgs.ac.uk/technologies/software/groundhog/) desktop software, and exported from there as a series of 2D regular ASCII grids representing the base of each rock layer.
+A grid representing the ground surface - the Digital Terrain Model (DTM) - is also required.

 ## Model data preparation

 From each exported ASCII grid and DTM, an in-house java executable generates an optimized binary grid format (`.bgrid`).
 The format is a simple binary representation of an ASCII grid string; a 24 byte header that sets out the grid origin and x,y (horizontal location) cell spacings, followed by a list of the z values representing the elevation of the base of the rock layer.
-The z values in metres in the ASCII grid are multiplied by 10 and rounded to an integer, thus are stored as 2 byte short values as integer decimetres rather than floating point metres.
+The z values in metres in the ASCII grid are multiplied by 10 and rounded to an integer, thus are stored as 2 byte short values as integer [decimetres](https://www.wikidata.org/wiki/Q200323) rather than floating point metres.
 This means we can retain +/- 0.1 metre precision but halving file size and speeding up grid data extraction.

 Fault lineations to be drawn on the images are supplied as triangle mesh files in a bespoke xml format.
 The use of triangle mesh enables a more precise representation of the fault plane than the regular grid of the model layer allows, so on close inspection on the images the fault line may not exactly match the layer boundaries.
 Currently we are only using fault plane data for near-vertical faults on the high resolution London and Thames Valley model.